fullmetaltac/interview-notes/devops/git.md

 ## Lab 35: Merging Back to Main

-We’ve kept our greet branch up to date with main (via rebase), now let’s merge the greet changes back into the main branch.
+We've kept our greet branch up to date with main (via rebase), now let's merge the greet changes back into the main branch.

 **Merge greet into main**